Danny Cipriani: Personal life

 Danny Cipriani is mixed race.
 His father is Afro-Trinidadian with distant Italian heritage while his mother is English.
 Cipriani's father, Jay, and his mother, Anne, separated soon after his birth.
-Although his father returned to Trinidad, Cipriani was able to remain in contact with him.
+Although his father returned to Trinidad, Cipriani has remained in contact with him.

 In 2013, Cipriani was hospitalised after being hit by a double-decker bus in Leeds on an end-of-season night out with his Sale Sharks team-mates doing a pub crawl known as the Otley Run.
 Cipriani was concussed and kept in hospital overnight to undergo x-rays, his club said, adding he was "on his way home [with] bumps and bruises."

 In 2014, Cipriani posed shirtless for a PETA "Ink Not Mink" advert, showing off his tattoos on behalf of the anti-fur campaign.

 Cipriani dated television presenter Caroline Flack in 2019.
-He is married to Victoria.

 In February 2020, Cipriani stated that he has suffered from depression since the age of 22.